zain-720/UniManager/README.md

   a.
 Install PostgreSQL version 15, do not change anything from what the default isntallation has, remember your password
   b.
 Open up pgAdmin4 then right click on Databases and create a new database called "uni-management", keep everything else to default settings
   c.
 Open the uni management databased, left click on Schemas then left click on tables.
   d.
-Create a new table by ethier manually or by right clicking tables then left clicking create table, create these following tables
+Create a new table by ethier manually or by right clicking tables then left clicking create table, create these following tables and setups

     make table of the name "login_table" :
     CREATE TABLE login_data(